Remembering Franklin Police Officer Jeff Carson; Service Information - NewsBreak

 The family has requested that, in lieu of flowers, donations be made to the Franklin Police Department’s Law Enforcement Assistance Fund , a 501(c)(3) organization that provides financial assistance to Franklin Police Officers during unexpected life events, and college scholarships to officers’ children.

-The post Remembering Franklin Police Officer Jeff Carson; Service Information appeared first on Cheatham County Source .
+The post Remembering Franklin Police Officer Jeff Carson; Service Information appeared first on Wilson County Source .

 Comments / 0